 Try to visit the Charles Darwin Research Station on Santa Cruz, or one of the equivalent stations on Isabela or San Cristóbal.
 I was lucky enough to see 100-year-old Lonesome George, the last of the pinta species, before he died.
 Though seeing George is no longer possible, a visit to a research station is still a rewarding experience.
 In the station’s vast pits and pens, you’ll get a good look at creatures of all ages, from coin-sized youngsters to boulder-like veterans.
-I learned to identify the different sub species by their shells.
+I learned to identify the different subspecies by their shells.

 What I enjoyed most about the Charles Darwin Research Station was the scientific, conservationist context it gave to my trip.
 There’s an excellent explanation of how Darwin used Galapagos mockingbirds and finches to form his theory of evolution.
 You’ll also get an understanding of the conservation efforts being made to protect the islands today.

-Swim with penguins and sea lions
+See penguins and sea lions

-About 95% of the Galapagos’ 2000-strong penguin population is found in the Western Islands of Isabela and Fernandina, and sightings are never guaranteed.
+About 95% of the Galapagos’ 2,000-strong penguin population is found in the Western Islands of Isabela and Fernandina, and sightings are never guaranteed.

 I was surprised, then, to see them at Bartolomé Island.
 A barren, lunar-like landscape, geologically it’s one of the most striking places in the Galapagos.
 At one end, basaltic Pinnacle Rock spikes skywards.
 Volcanic spatter cones, a spray of squat scalesia trees, red-sand beaches and solidified lava flows form its surface.

-Here, as with most islands, you may have the opportunity to get into the water and snorkel in order to see the wildlife.
 Most visits to islands also involve a guided walk on land to a viewpoint.

 It was here I first encountered Galapagos penguins, the only wild penguin found swimming in equatorial waters.
 The world’s second smallest penguin, they have black banding on their chests and a white border around their eyes.
 Tottering comically by their nests, in the water they were spectacularly lithe.
-As I snorkeled, penguins shot past me like arrows, too fast to follow.

 Theirs is a treacherous existence, as they’re preyed upon by Bartolomé’s Galapagos sea lion population.
-The sea lions are fascinating: swimming, playing and fishing right in the water alongside you.

 Walk among red-footed boobies on Genovesa Island